Kong/kubernetes-ingress-controller/docs/references/custom-resources.md

 ## KongPlugin

-This resource provides an API to configure plugins inside Kong using Kubernetes-styled APIs.
+This resource provides an API to configure plugins inside Kong using Kubernetes-style resources.

 Please see the [concept](../concepts/custom-resources.md#KongPlugin) document for how the resource should be used.

-The following snippet shows the properties available:
+The following snippet shows the properties available in KongPlugin resource:

 ```yaml
 apiVersion: configuration.konghq.com/v1